 The soundtrack was composed by Michiru Oshima, who also composed the score for the original Fullmetal Alchemist (2003) series.
 Although there are no standout epic tracks, the music does fit the laid-back atmosphere of the show, at least during the laid-back moments.
 Of note, however, is the trumpet rendition of “Amazing Grace”.
 Used at multiple points in the series, it becomes almost like a symbol of hope and salvation.
 While extremely appropriate for the show’s themes, those who aren’t fans of the piece may find it overplayed.

-The opening song deserves mention.
+The opening song deserves mention, however.
 Written by Yuki Kajiura and performed by Kalafina, with Elfen Lied-inspired visuals, it is quite catchy and worth checking out: http://www.youtube.com/watch?v=TqT7SLkh9G0.

 This section is for people who judge a show by the ideas that it explores.

 Beneath the character interactions that form most of the show runs the recurrent theme of the human will to live and build.
 The world has suffered through an apocalypse, all life is extinct in the sea, and deserts are encroaching habitable space.
-And yet, human towns are blossoming, trading, and doing all the wonderful mundane human activities.
-Likewise, communities are decimated by war, children are orphaned, and child soldiers live through near-death experiences.
+And yet, human towns are blossoming, trading, and engaging in wonderful though mundane human activities.
+Likewise, communities are destroyed by war, children are orphaned, and child soldiers live through near-death experiences.
 Nevertheless, they continue with their lives, smiling as best as they can.

-Sound of the Sky is licensed by Nozomi Entertainment and can be streamed with English subtitles on their site or Youtube Channel.
+Sound of the Sky is licensed by Nozomi Entertainment and can be streamed with English subtitles on their site or their YouTube channel.